jcyl29/check-in-system/README.md

 - Then the visitor is marked as signed out
 ### Add a new visitor:
 - As en employee
-    -that is viewing the visitors list
+    - that is viewing the visitors list
 - When I click "Add a new visitor"
     - And I provide the first name of the visitor
     - And I provide the last name of the visitor